-1-9.
-OBJECTIVE.
+2.9 Objective.
 To determine the airworthiness of the aircraft and its systems.

-- a.
-If you must reassemble the aircraft after moving it to the airport-take time to do so carefully.
+- 2.10.1 If you have to reassemble the aircraft after moving it to the airport, take time to do so carefully.
 This is a critical event because mistakes can easily occur due to the builder's preoccupation with the impending first flight of the aircraft.
 One of the most common and deadly mistakes is to reverse the rigging on the ailerons.
-To prevent errors in reassembling the aircraft, follow the designer's or kit manufacturer's instructions, or use a written checklist specifically designed as part of the flight-test plan.
-At the completion of each major operation, have another expert check the work. - b.
-After reassembling the aircraft, perform a pre-flight "fitness inspection."
+To prevent errors in reassembling the aircraft, follow the designer's or kit manufacturer's instructions, or use a written checklist specifically designed as part of the flight test plan.
+At the completion of each major operation, have another expert check the work. - 2.10.2 After reassembling the aircraft, perform a preflight "fitness inspection."
 This inspection should be similar to an annual inspection.
-You should perform the fitness inspection even if the FAA has just issued a special airworthiness certificate for the aircraft.
-Even if a builder was 99 percent perfect and performed 10,000 tasks building the aircraft, there would still be a hundred items that would need to be found and corrected before the first flight. - 1-11.
-FITNESS INSPECTION-AIRFRAME.
-A builder-developed comprehensive post assembly checklist should be used, and the results of that inspection should be recorded on the checklist to provide increased assurance that all items of concern have been addressed and the results documented.
+You should perform the fitness inspection even if the FAA has just issued a Special Airworthiness Certificate for the aircraft.
+Even if a builder was 99 percent perfect and performed 10,000 tasks building the aircraft, there would still be a hundred items that would need to be found and corrected before the first flight.
+Professional industry technical advisors or counselors are available to inspect the aircraft following reassembly. - 2.11 Fitness Inspection-Airframe.
+A builder-developed comprehensive post-assembly checklist should be used, and the results of that inspection should be recorded on the checklist to provide increased assurance that all items of concern have been addressed and the results documented.
 The following additional safety checklist items may not be applicable to all amateur-built make and model aircraft, but the FAA presents them here for consideration and review.